angeloisaiah/musio-app/apps/api/RAILWAY_DEPLOYMENT.md

 2. **Verify all environment variables** are set correctly
 3. **Test API endpoints directly** in browser
 4. **Check Railway service status** in dashboard
+5. **Manually trigger a new deployment** to run migrations

+## 🚨 IMPORTANT: Database Schema Issue

+If you see `"relation \"posts\" does not exist"`, this means:

+- ✅ Database connection works
+- ❌ Database tables haven't been created
+- 🔧 **Solution**: Run migrations manually or redeploy

+**Quick Fix**: Go to Railway dashboard → musio-app service → "Deployments" → "New Deployment" → "Deploy from GitHub"